FHantke/brave-browser-wiki/GPU-issues---incident-reports.md

 - Actions we can take \(help needed\)

 <!-- /MarkdownTOC -->

-This wiki intended to track the problem(s) that folks are experiencing and what steps we've already done / need to do.
-Will fill this in with more details

 ## Reported customer incidents
 ### GPU taking too much power (using discrete not integrated)